zaiba2fathima/Resume-matcher/README.md

-## 📄 Resume Matcher
+## 📄 Resume Match Maker with AI Tips

-An AI-powered tool that helps job seekers match their resumes with job descriptions by calculating a match score and suggesting missing keywords/skills.
+An AI-powered resume matcher where users can upload their Resume and Job Description.
+The system calculates a match score and then uses Google Gemini AI to generate real-time resume improvement tips

 ## 📌 Features

-✅ Upload resume (PDF) and job description (text)

-✅ Uses TF-IDF + Cosine Similarity to calculate similarity

-✅ Highlights missing keywords from job description

-✅ Provides a match percentage

-✅ Simple web interface with Flask backend + HTML/CSS frontend
+Upload Resume and Job Description (PDF/DOCX).

+Extracts text and calculates similarity score.

+Uses Gemini AI to provide practical resume tips based on the uploaded documents.

+Clean frontend with result preview.

 ## 🛠️ Tech Stack